neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 - Move the `initialEntries` and the state to the common ancestor, like `App`.
 - Pass the `entries` state via the `entries` prop down to the `EntriesSection`.

+Great, the state lives in the right component now 🚀

+### Let the form trigger an exposed event

-No we can wire up the form to add entries to the state.
+We can wire up the form to add entries to the state now.
 Locate the component with the form.
 Here it is called `EntryForm`.

 - Update this component's function declaration to accept a new prop, like `onAddEntry`.
 The prop should be used for an event that you trigger when a new journal entry should be added.
 - Write a function `handleSubmit` and pass it to the `onSubmit` prop pf the `form` JSX tag.